FuelLabs/fuel-docs/src/networks/beta-4.md

 Version 0.38.0 or higher is the recommended version of the TS SDK on `beta-4`.

 <!-- TODO: UPDATE VERSIONING HERE -->
-Version 0.39.0 or higher is the recommended version for the Rusk SDK on `beta-4`.
+Version 0.39.0 or higher is the recommended version for the Rust SDK on `beta-4`.

 ## Toolchain Configuration